This page provides the release notes for the Agora Video SDK for Android.

 When a user joins a channel, the audio function is enabled by default.

-To receive audio streams without sending any audio stream after joining a channel, this release adds the
+To receive audio streams without sending any audio stream after joining a channel, this version adds the

 enableLocalAudio method is to disable or re-enable the local audio function.